Your salmon farmer

 Filling and securing bag lining

-Trialing of Semi-Closed Containment (SCCS) technology
+Trialing of Closed Containment (CCS) technology

-The trial, which is being carried out at our Millar Channel farm site, run through until 2025 and based on trials of the system which have been held in Norway, we are hopeful the system will perform well.
+The trial, which is being carried out at our Millar Channel farm site, runs through until 2025 and based on trials of the system which have been held in Norway, we are hopeful the system will perform well.

 The new system is different from our traditional farms as it uses a patented material to form a fully enclosed lining, or bag which effectively eliminated interactions with wild populations and allows for greater control of the water conditions inside the system for our farmed salmon - creating benefits for both populations.
 The system works by pumping water into the system through four screened sea water intakes, and exits the bag through 12 deep-level screened ports.

 The system also allows for greater precision in farming by providing increased oversight of the environment inside the system by controlling water temperature, dissolved oxygen and preventing sea lice and algae from entering the system.
 Naturally occurring algae, some species of which can be harmful to fish, and sea lice are usually found in the top layers of the water column.
-The new system will allow us to set the sea water intakes below this depth, which will intentionally limit the introduction of these two organisms into the farm system.
+The new system allows us to set the sea water intakes below this depth, which will intentionally limit the introduction of these two organisms into the farm system.

-IFarm - the next possible big development
+iFarm - the next possible big development

 By using artificial intelligence and machine learning, Cermaq will be able to identify each fish in a net pen, allowing for targeted health interventions if required and individualized health records for each individual fish.